Qovery/documentation/website/docs/using-qovery/configuration/application.md

 ## Logs

-To learn how to display your application logs, navigate to [logs section][docs.using-qovery.deployment.logs#live-logs]
+To learn how to display your application logs, navigate to [logs section][docs.using-qovery.deployment.logs#service-logs]

 ## SSH